bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Overcast
+- Mostly Cloudy
 - 100% humidity
 - 10 mph wind
-- 100% cloud cover
+- 81% cloud cover
 - 44 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.16 inches of rain expected in the next 48 hours